mpanighetti/install-or-defer/README.md

 - `InstallButtonLabel` and `DeferButtonLabel`

     **Strings**.
 The labels of the install and defer buttons.
 Default to "Install" and "Defer" respectively.
-Keep these strings short since `jamfHelper` will cut off longer labels.
+Keep these strings short since `jamfHelper` will cut off longer button labels.

 - `DiagnosticLog`